Danut89/Project_Online_Cookbook/README.md

 ## Features

-### Homepage and Navigation

-The DishCraft homepage serves as the entry point to the application and is designed to immediately engage users with vibrant visuals, calls to action, and recipe highlights.

 #### Homepage Highlights:
 - **Hero Section** with engaging message and clear CTAs:
   - “Browse Recipes” for immediate exploration